-Best Carbon Monoxide Detector (for Ice Fishing)
+Best Carbon Monoxide Detector (for Ice Fishing in 2023)

 A carbon monoxide detector is an instrument used to measure the amount of carbon monoxide present when ice fishing.
 In addition to measuring the amount of carbon monoxide present in an ice fishing tent, shack or ice house, many such carbon monoxide detectors also alarm ice fishermen when a certain threshold of carbon monoxide has been reached.
 CO is dangerous when ice fishing as carbon monoxide is emitted by propane or butane burning heaters and cooking appliances.